denizcoskun/cordova-swifty-iap-plugin/README.md

 This is an iOS cordova plugin based on [SwiftyStoreKit](https://github.com/bizz84/SwiftyStoreKit) to manage in-app purchases

-⚠️ This is quite a new plugin and it can do only basic tasks, we have not included all functionalities that **SwiftyStoreKit** has yet.
+⚠️ This plugin can do only some basic tasks, we have not included all functionalities that **SwiftyStoreKit** has yet.

 **✅️ Pull Requests and any kind of feedback are very much appreciated.**